youweichen0208/YC-Tech-Blog/src/backend/c#.md

 3. Value types will not be collected by garbage collector; reference types will be collected by garbage collector.
 4. Value types can be created by struct or enum while reference type can be created by class, interface, delegate or array.
 5. Value types can not accept any null values while reference types can accept null values.

+## What are the benefits of using C# as a programming language?

+1. type safety
+2. object-oriented
+3. cross-platform
+4. rich library support
+5. can be used in multiple applications including web applications, desktop applications, and mobile applications.

 ## How to differentiate value types and reference types: